Peter Schiefke

-Peter Schiefke (born 13 April 1979) is a Canadian environmentalist and Liberal politician, who was elected to represent the riding of Vaudreuil—Soulanges in the House of Commons of Canada in the 2015 federal election.
+Peter Schiefke (born 13 April 1979) is a Canadian environmentalist and Liberal politician, who was elected to represent the riding of Vaudreuil (formerly Vaudreuil-Soulanges) in the House of Commons of Canada in the 2015 federal election.

 Biography

-Peter Schiefke spent his early childhood in Hudson, Quebec and subsequently moved onto the island of Montreal where he attended and graduated from Dalkeith Elementary School and Rosemount High School.
+Born in Hudson, Quebec, Peter is a graduate of Dalkeith Elementary School and Rosemount High School.
 He holds a Bachelor of Arts in Political Science from Concordia University and a Master of Science in Renewable Resources from McGill University.
-He was a member of the Quebec pop group INMOTION in September 2000.
-This group had some success in the early 2000s and appeared on the Radio-Canada television program La Fureur.

-While a student at Concordia in 2002, Peter Schiefke launched the We Will Always Remember (WWAR) project, aimed at raising awareness among youth of the sacrifices made by Canadian soldiers around the world, for which he received the Minister of Veterans Affairs Commendation in 2003.
-In 2006, he and Awel Uwihanganye founded the Concordia Volunteer Abroad Program (CVAP), now known as Community, Empowerment, Education, Development (CEED).
-This organization organizes cooperation and development projects in the Gulu region of Uganda.
+During his time at Concordia University, Peter was actively involved in student life and politics.
+In 2002, he launched the We Will Always Remember (WWAR) project, aimed at raising awareness among youth of the sacrifices made by Canadian service men and women around the world, for which he received the Minister of Veterans Affairs Commendation in 2003.
+In 2006, he and fellow political science student Awel Uwihanganye founded the Concordia Volunteer Abroad Program (CVAP), now known as Community, Empowerment, Education, Development (CEED).
+He served as the Executive Director of the organization for 4 years, until he left to pursue his graduate studies at McGill university.
+Twenty years later, the organization still organizes cooperation and development projects in the Gulu region of Uganda.

-Peter Schiefke also co-founded Youth Action Montreal in 2006 with Mohamed Shuriye to promote the engagement of Montreal college and university students in sustainable development and environmental protection.
-In 2007, this organization organized the conference "Less Talk, More Action: A Youth Summit on Climate Change", which was attended by Al Gore and David Suzuki and brought together thousands of people at the Palais des congrès de Montréal.
-In 2009, he was appointed National Director of The Climate Reality Project Canada Foundation, and after his term was appointed to the Board of Directors.
+Peter Schiefke also co-founded Youth Action Montreal in 2006 with fellow political science student, Mohamed Shuriye, to promote the engagement of Montreal college and university students in sustainable development and environmental protection.
+In 2007, this organization organized the conference "Less Talk, More Action: A Youth Summit on Climate Change", which was headlined by former American Vice President Al Gore and Canadian scientist and environmental activist Dr. David Suzuki.
+The event brought together thousands of people at the Palais des congrès de Montréal.
+In 2009, he was appointed National Director of The Climate Reality Project Canada Foundation, founded by Al Gore, and after his 5 year term was appointed to the Board of Directors.

+During his time as an undergraduate university student, Peter was also a member of the Quebec pop group INMOTION.
+From September 2000 to October 2004, INMOTION had some success, performing over 170 shows, appearing on the Radio-Canada television program La Fureur, and reaching the number one spot on the Quebec francophone radio charts for the groups’ second single, “Sauve Moi”.

+At the time of the 2025 Canadian federal election, he lived in Vaudreuil-sur-le-Lac.